-Half-Life is an FPS developed by Valve Corporation.
-The game was released in 1998 and became an instant sensation, thanks not only to its single-player campaign but also to its exciting and highly competitive multiplayer mode.
+Half-Life is an FPS that Valve Corporation made in 1998.
+It became an instant sensation, thanks not only to its single-player campaign but also to its exciting and highly competitive multiplayer mode.

 After the release of Half-Life, numerous companies attempted to recreate the same magic with varying degrees of success.
 And some of them developed Half-Life mods that ended up becoming even larger than the game itself.
 One of them was Counter-Strike.

 If you enjoyed playing the Half-Life series, you’ll be happy to find out that a lot of other great games exist that are similar to it.
 Some are highly regarded for their single-player campaigns, others for their multiplayer, and some for both.

 Here are 11 games like Half-Life that you should try.

 Counter-Strike: Global Offensive, also known as CS:GO, is one of the most popular titles in the Counter-Strike series.
 The game came out in August 2012 but the series itself is more than two decades old.